NeKzor/board/README.md

 ### Reverse Proxy (optional)

 A host might use a reverse proxy like Nginx for managing other web applications.
 This makes managing sub-domains and SSL certificates much easier.
-Of course part can also be inside a docker container but it is left out in this example.
+Of course this part can also be inside a docker container but it is left out in this example.

 Make sure that the docker composer file uses a local address that can only be reached within the host's network, or the container ports might get exposed to the public.
 The example below assumes that nobody